-Contaminant Violation Yes/No Date of Sample Level Detected (Avg/Max) (Range) Units MCL MCLG Sources in Drinking Water Health Effects Language Copper No 2020 .028 0.0059-0.18 mg/l AL = 1.3 1.3 Corrosion of household plumbing systems; Erosion of natural deposits; leaching from wood preservatives.
+Contaminant Violation Yes/No Date of Sample Level Detected (Avg/Max) (Range) Units MCL MCLG Sources in Drinking Water Health Effects Language Copper No 2020 .028 0.0059-0.18 mg/l AL = 1.3 16 1.3 Corrosion of household plumbing systems; Erosion of natural deposits; leaching from wood preservatives.
 Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short amount of time could experience gastrointestinal distress.
 Some people who drink water containing copper in excess of the action level over many years could suffer liver or kidney damage.
 People with Wilson's Disease should consult their personal doctor.
-Fluoride No 2020 0.67 0.32-0.87 mg/l 2.2 N/A Erosion of natural deposits; Water additive that promotes strong teeth; Discharge from fertilizer and aluminum factories.
+Fluoride No 2021 0.68 0.14-0.87 mg/l 2.2 N/A Erosion of natural deposits; Water additive that promotes strong teeth; Discharge from fertilizer and aluminum factories.
 Some people who drink water containing fluoride in excess of the MCL over many years could get bone disease, including pain and tenderness of the bones.
 Children may get mottled teeth.
-Lead No 2020 6.8 <0.17-13.0 ug/l AL= 15 0 Corrosion of household plumbing systems; Erosion of natural deposits.
+Lead No 2020 6.8 <0.17-13.0 ug/l AL= 15 16 0 Corrosion of household plumbing systems; Erosion of natural deposits.
 Infants and children who drink water containing lead in excess of the action level could experience delays in their physical or mental development.
 Children could show slight deficits in attention span and learning abilities.
 Adults who drink this water over many years could develop kidney problems or high blood pressure.
-Sodium No 12/20 10 mg/l (see Health Effects) N/A Naturally occurring; Road salt; Water softeners; Animal waste.
+Sodium No 12/21 10 mg/l (see Health Effects) N/A Naturally occurring; Road salt; Water softeners; Animal waste.
 Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
 Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets.
-Sulfate No 12/20 26 mg/l 250 N/A Naturally occurring.
-Drinking water containing high concentrations of sulfate can cause short-term intestinal effects in humans.
+Sulfate No 12/21 28 mg/l 250 N/A Naturally occurring.
+Drinking water containing high concentrations of sulfate can cause short- term intestinal effects in humans.
 The effects can range from a laxative effect (loose stools) to diarrhea (unusually frequent and liquid bowel movements).
 Diarrhea is of particular concern in infants, because it can lead to more serious effects such as dehydration.
 Travelers or new residents, who may change from drinking water with low sulfate concentrations to drinking water with high sulfate concentrations, may experience short term intestinal effects due to sulfate.
 The New York State standard for sulfate is 250 milligrams per liter, and is based on sulfate's effects on the taste and odor of the water.
+Thallium No 12/21 0.025 ug/l 2 Leaching from ore- processing sites; Discharge from electronics, glass, and drug factories.